Reduce Your Business Electricity Bills

 All businesses also have the option to generate their own power and sell the excess back to the National Grid via Feed-in Tariffs (FIT).
 The FIT can be used to offset charges from overall usage.

 There are over 100,000 traditional half hourly meters that take readings every half hour as well as those customers using max-demand meters under the P272 legislation.
-All require a lengthy tendering process rather than using instant pricing methodologies.

 Current Market Trends